-The Board consists of six directors.
-Two are independent non-executive, two are non-independent non-executive and two are executive directors.
-In 2008, the Board size was increased to seven members with three of them being independent (see also Part 2, sections VI and XII).
+The Board consists of seven directors.
+Three are independent nonexecutive, three are non-independent non-executive and one is an executive director (see also Part 2, sections VI and XII).

 The Board receives comprehensive information to allow a thorough assessment of the Company's performance as set out in the four quarterly releases to shareholders.

 Appointments to the Board are discussed and subject to board members' approval.
-All directors submit themselves for re-election every two years (see also Part 2, section VIII).
+All directors submit themselves for re-election every two to three years (see also Part 2, section VIII).